jakeharding/draught-picks-frontend/README.md

 `npm install`

-then rename .env.eexample to .env and run
+then rename .env.example to .env and run

 `ionic serve`